 Leaflets were created and distributed in the city of Munich in 2013 to reinforce cultural standards in mixed bathing areas such as pools after a number of complaints were registered by German swimmers.

-The country of Germany created the leaflets; the leaflets were distributed in response to an incident in Cologne in 2015-2016; the leaflets were created after a wave of Syrian immigrants came to Europe in 2015; the complaints were entirely or primarily related to sexual assault or misconduct.
+The country of Germany did not create the leaflets; the leaflets were not distributed in response to an incident in Cologne in 2015-2016; the leaflets were not created after a wave of Syrian immigrants came to Europe in 2015; the complaints were not entirely or primarily related to sexual assault or misconduct.

 As Germany rang in the New Year in 2016, a number of assaults were reported in Cologne and other cities.
 As many as 600 reports were lodged, and people quickly moved to blame recent refugees and migrants for what was framed as a novel spate of violence against women on that night.